darryllee/unthreaded/README.md

 ## Use Cases

 - **Long Discussion Threads**: Simplify navigation through extensive comment histories
-- **Comment Analysis**: Research team communication patterns and participation
+- **Timeline Review**: Understand the chronological flow of issue discussions without threading complexity
-- **Content Search**: Quickly find specific information mentioned in comments
+- **Quick Overview**: Get a simple count and clean view of all comments on an issue
-- **Timeline Review**: Understand the chronological flow of issue discussions
+- **Better Readability**: Focus on content without the distraction of nested thread structures